Patternslib/Patterns/docs/patterns/toggle.rst

    </div>

 If a user clicks on the *Start working* link the ``active`` class is added to the div.
-If the link is clicked again the ``active`` class is removed again.
+If the link is clicked again the ``active`` class is removed.
 You can also use shorthand notation for this pattern:

 .. code-block:: html